beamaginelidar/l3cam_ros2/README.md

 ### allied_narrow_configuration

 The allied_narrow_configuration is a node that configures the Allied Narrow camera parameters (if aan Allied Narrow sensor is available) by using dynamic reconfigure and the services to communicate with the l3cam_ros2_node.
 See the [allied narrow parameters](#allied-narrow-parameters) section for documentation regarding the various parameters that can be used to configure the Allied Narrow camera parameters of the L3Cam.

+**Note:**

+- When changing a parameter from a configuration node, if the parameter could not be changed, it will be set to its previous value.
+This might not take effect on the `rqt_reconfigure` node and might lead to misunderstandings.
+Please check for any RCLCPP messages, any parameter that could not be changed will be informed.

 ## Parameters